Phylo (video game): Results

 Compared to the computer output, players were able to improve 70% of the alignments.
 In 2013, Phylo developers built a webserver called Open-Phylo (now defunct) that allows researchers to upload their own sets of sequences for players to align.
 Compared to computer alignments, expert players were able to make mostly small improvements over what sequence alignment algorithms could do.
 There were also some minor cases of significantly better alignments proposed by humans.
-An 2017 report on five years of historical Phylo data reaches a similar conclusion.
+A 2017 report on five years of historical Phylo data reaches a similar conclusion.